Today is the start of Ramadan; Ramadan Mubarak to many of our partners.

 Let us know how you’ve used them.
 Share how they impacted your meetings.
 Offer additions or adaptations.

 Finally, we must acknowledge and thank Mellody Hobson who introduced the concept of being color brave in her TED Talk.
 Give the TED talk a watch, then listen to it again for deeper meaning.

 We are sharing the Color Brave Space format for personal use only.
 It shouldn’t be used for institutional or corporate use.
-If you want to license it to use at your organization please contact firstname.lastname@example.org to buy a license to use it.
+If you want to license it to use at your organization please contact email@example.com to buy a license to use it, licensing prices are below.
 Personal use means you are using it for a meeting you are facilitating, no additional copies are made.
 Institutional use is to share with more than one copy.
-Please respect these guidelines, we are sharing it in good faith and don’t want to have to pull this post because people are inapprpriately using Color Brave Space.
+Please respect these guidelines, we are sharing it in good faith and don’t want to have to pull this post because people are inappropriately using Color Brave Space.

 We have Color Brave Space table tents available in PDF format in English and Spanish, other translations may come in the future.
 The PDF is available for a small donation of $11 generic version as it is in the image or $25 custom (your mission inserted) to Southeast Seattle Education Coalition or a gift (no tax deduction) to fakequity, please email firstname.lastname@example.org for details and the PDFs.

 Below is the 2017-2018 licensing price guide.
 Equity Matters (Fakequity’s sister organization and author of the Color Brave Space Norms) reserves the right to change these prices at any time.
 Equity Matters will donate the profits to poc led and embedded non-profits and causes.

 - Individual educators, single-use license, copies of the PDF cannot be shared.
 Students may print out this blog post for individual copies — $11

 - Nonprofits PoC led and embedded — $500, Mainstream Nonprofits (white led or poc led but not embedded) — $1,000